tlikonen/tagdb/README.md

             applies only to verbose (-v) output.

       --db=FILE
-            Use FILE as the database file instead of the default ~/.config/tagdb.db.
+            Use FILE as the database file instead of the default.
 The program will try to create all the necessary directories for FILE.

       --format=MODE
             Set output format to MODE which can be "text", "text-color"